ESG FAQ

 Schneider Electric is committed to investing in its people and its workplace as stated in its Group Health and Safety Policy, which is reviewed each year and is fully aligned with ISO 45001 standard.

-The Group Health and Safety Policy is applicable to the company's entire operations, its customers, its employees, and temporary workers, as well as suppliers, contractors, and partners, under the company’s supervision.
+The Group Health and Safety Policy is applicable to the company's entire operations, its customers, its employees and temporary workers, as well as suppliers, contractors and partners, under the company’s supervision.

-The Medical Incident Rate (MIR) performance has reduced to 0.51 in 2023, meaning that we are 2% off target, which represents a 68% progress of the 2021- 2025 program.
-2023 was the best performance ever showing a MIR reduction of 12% compared to 2022, this translates to 154 medical incidents, of which 2 were classified as serious, without any employee fatalities.
+The Medical Incident Rate (MIR) performance has reduced to 0.60 in 2024, meaning that we are at 3% off target, which represents a 24% progress of the 2021- 2025 program.

 Cybersecurity